henrikkirchmann/Control-Flow-Reconstruction/README.md

 # Requirements
 See the "requirements.txt" file, we used Python 3.10.
 # How To Use

-1. Put the XES file of the event log you want to evaluate in the same directory as this file.
+1. Just put the XES file of the event log you want to evaluate in the folder of this project, like the `BPIC 2013 Closed Problems.xes`.

-2. Set in evaluation.py line 184 `logName` to the name of the XES file of the log we want to evaluate.
+2. Set in evaluation.py line 185 `logName` to the name of the XES file of the log we would like to evaluate.

     Example.
-We want to import the "BPIC 2013 Closed Problems.xes" file:
+We would like to import the "BPIC 2013 Closed Problems.xes" file:

    `logName = 'BPIC 2013 Closed Problems'`